EddyLuten/bhreia.com/docs/geography/countries/rivoni.md

 ## Government

 Rivoni is a monarchy, and currently ruled by **Queen Baris** of the Rivoni Royal House.
-Their banner, and the flag of the country, is a yellow Leonin head impaled by a spear upon a red field.
+Their banner, and the flag of the country, is a black Leonin head impaled by a spear upon a yellow field.
 The Queen is advised by an assembly of local influential citizens, though the actual influence that this council has on the governing of the royal house is debated.

 ### Worldwide Criticism